Conley v. Gibson

 Conley v.
 Gibson, 355 U.S. 41 (1957), was a case decided by the Supreme Court of the United States that provided a basis for a broad reading of the "short and plain statement" requirement for pleading under Rule 8 of the Federal Rules of Civil Procedure.
+Conley was overturned in Bell Atlantic Corp. v.
+Twombly (2007) and Ashcroft v.
+Iqbal (2009), which imposed a higher plausibility standard.

 Opinion of the Court

 The case arose from an alleged wrongful discharge of African-American employees from a railroad company and unequal protection from the union.
 The court ruled that general allegations of discrimination were sufficient to fulfill the Rule 8 requirement of a "short and plain statement" because liberal discovery guidelines allowed the complaint to gain much more specificity before trial.
 The kind of pleading allowed by Conley was known as "notice pleading."

 Conley presumes that the plaintiff's allegations are true, the facts are construed as most favorable to the plaintiff, and the case cannot be dismissed unless it is proven that the plaintiff can prove no set of facts.